Irma Boom: Building books

 Creating a sensory tactile experience when designing and making books is very important to Boom and she aims to inspire discovery and interaction.
-Some of her books may be devoid of page numbers, or index.
-She may even have the book printed entirely in reversed chronological order.
-Book covers may be left white or blank and a book's scale distorted in size and thickness.
+Some of the ways she does this is through publishing books without page numbers or indexes.
+She has also published books printed in reversed chronological order.
+Some of her book covers may be left white or blank, or her book's scale may be distorted in size and thickness.
 Inner pages may have elaborately chosen colour codes or hidden motifs.
-Every little detail is analyzed to maximize its engagement potential in contrast to its digital counterparts.
+Every detail is analyzed to maximize its engagement potential.

 Boom introduced the idea of a 'fat book'; that is, books that are remarkably thick.
 When asked what would make her create a book that was two inches tall and half as thick, she replied:

 The book is small because whenever I make a book, I start by making a tiny one.
 Usually I make five, six or seven for each book, as filters for my ideas and to help me to see the structure clearly.
 I have hundreds of those small books and am so fond of them.
 I've always wanted to make one for publication, but no one has ever wanted to do it.
 And I thought, well, this time, I can.

 Titled Irma Boom: The Architecture of the Book, it contains 800 pages and 515 images.
 She has received extensive media coverage of her work, and Alice Rawsthorn writing for the New York Times profiled her in 2010.

 Boom has designed most of her books with creative freedom in her designs.
 She designed a book titled Beautiful Ugly by Sarah Nuttall, with an olive-green colored cover and no pictures or text.
 "The book was designed in Amsterdam by Irma Boom, and I thank her for her extraordinary eye and prodigious talent for making books beautiful."